anuj-nair/learnDevOps/Learning_Kubernetes/README.md

 		* NOTIN: A value should not be in a set of defined values
 		* EXISTS: Determines whether a label exists or not
 * Namespaces
+	Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces
 	* Great for large enterprises
 	* Allows teams to access resources, with accountability
 	* Great way to divide cluster resources between users
 	* Provides scope for names must be unique in the namespace

 * Kubelet
 	The Kubelet is the "Kubernetes node agent" that runs on each node
 	* Roles